genomehubs/goat-nlp/src/README.md

 - which species with chromosomal or better assemblies have over 10Mb contiguity? - not gemini
   - what about for scaffold n50?
 - how many bat families are targeted by the vgp? - not gemini
-- which attributes support ordered keyword searches? - not gemini - not without fetch\_)types
+- which attributes support ordered keyword searches? - not gemini
 - how many cat species are missing genome size data?
 - which species are on the DTOL target list?
-- how many species have a tolid prefix beginning ilLys? - names only recognised in process attributes
+- how many species have a tolid prefix beginning ilLys?
 - how many have tolid prefixes ending cori?
 - what are the bioprojects for bats?
-  - can you get me a list of all the bioprojects?
+  - how many bat species have bioprojects beginning prjeb4?
-- what is the lineage for the banded snail? - not without report - using ranks
+- what is the lineage for the banded snail?
 - how many assemblies are there for species in the cat and dog families? - not gpt4.1
 - show me a table of contig and scaffold n50 for all cat assemblies, sorted by contig n50
-- can you give me a table of genome size and chromosome count for the nematode groups shown in [this tree](https://media.springernature.com/lw1200/springer-static/image/art%3A10.1186%2Fs12862-019-1444-x/MediaObjects/12862_2019_1444_Fig4_HTML.png)
+- can you give me a table of genome size and chromosome count for the nematode groups shown in [this tree](link died)
 - give me a table of current sequencing status for species on both the CANBP and DTOL lists
-- what is the protected status of meles meles
+- what is the protected status of meles meles - not quite
-- which species of insect have protected status
+- which species of insect have protected status - not quite
   - can you give me a table of the conservation statuses

-report based queries
+report based queries - not currently available

 - get me a histogram of assembly_span values across all species

   - give me the version with estimated values as well

+other test queries

 - how many ungulates, spiders and lizards have directly measured genome sizes over 1G and less than 2.5G with a chromosome number over 10, excluding snakes